 According to experts, many serial cheaters with personality disorders share the following thoughts and beliefs.

 #1.
 They Have the Ability to Justify Cheating

-Many serial cheaters blame their partner when things go wrong in the relationship to justify cheating behind their partner’s back.
-“A serial cheater personality disorder will blame their partner for a lack of sex, growth, attention, support, and so on, and thus feel entitled to look outside the relationship to have their needs and wants to be met,” Williamson says.
+Many serial cheaters blame their partner when things go wrong to justify cheating behind their partner’s back.
+“A serial cheater with a personality disorder will blame their partner for lack of sex, growth, attention, support, and so on, and thus feel entitled to look outside the relationship to have their needs and wants to be met,” Williamson says.

-This habit can destroy relationship after relationship until the cheater decides to learn how to communicate better.
-Cheating may become unnecessary once they begin reaching out to their partner and sharing their feelings.
+This habit can destroy relationship after relationship until the cheater learns to communicate better.
+Cheating may become unnecessary once they reach out to their partner and share their feelings.

 #2.
 They believe that their partner is to blame for their happiness.

-“Serial cheaters with personality disorder frequently do not accept responsibility for their own unhappiness, nor do they give their partners the opportunity to make a meaningful change if there are legitimate difficulties in the relationship,” Williamson says.
+“Serial cheaters with personality disorders frequently do not accept responsibility for their unhappiness, nor do they allow their partners to make a meaningful change if there are legitimate difficulties in the relationship,” Williamson says.

-They may believe it is their partner’s responsibility to make things work, so when things go wrong, they frequently have no other option but to cheat.
-They also don’t know how to make themselves happy, which is why they frequently seek happiness from others.
+They may believe it is their partner’s responsibility to make things work, so when things go wrong, they frequently have no option but to cheat.
+They also don’t know how to make themselves happy, so they often seek happiness from others.

 #3.
 They Believe They Are Completely Misunderstood